Palmoplantar keratoderma

-Palmoplantar keratodermas are a heterogeneous group of disorders characterized by abnormal thickening of the stratum corneum of the palms and soles.
+Palmoplantar keratodermas are a heterogeneous group of skin disorders characterized by abnormal thickening (scleroderma) of the stratum corneum of the palms and soles.

-Autosomal recessive, dominant, X-linked, and acquired forms have all been described.
+Autosomal recessive, dominant, X-linked, and acquired forms have all been described in medical literature.

 Types

 Clinically, three distinct patterns of palmoplantar keratoderma may be identified: diffuse, focal, and punctate.

 Diffuse

 Diffuse palmoplantar keratoderma is a type of palmoplantar keratoderma that is characterized by an even, thick, symmetric hyperkeratosis over the whole of the palm and sole, usually evident at birth or in the first few months of life.
 Restated, diffuse palmoplantar keratoderma is an autosomal dominant disorder in which hyperkeratosis is confined to the palms and soles.
 The two major types can have a similar clinical appearance: